amdp/cooperacynuxt/learningGame.md

 vue component you need to add the component tag, import the document before the `export default` line and finally to add it to the `components:` line.
+Now you can even help the others in the lower level with their difficulties, you gained the APPRENTICE level!
+Edit the contributors.md and put your name in the right position!
 You also demonstrated you passed the final challenge before starting to develop!!

 ## FINAL LEVEL: START DEVELOPING!